-- Miners are rewarded for mining as well as for including uncle blocks. - An uncle is an orphan block in Bitcoin; A valid block that was mined roughly at the same time with other valid blocks at the same height. - By including an uncle, the winning miner gets 1⁄2 of the mining rewards.
-The uncle miner gets 1⁄2 of the mining rewards. (currently a mining reward is 2 ETH, first uncle is 1.75 ETH). - A new block can reference up to 2 uncles. - Why to include uncles? - Increase network security, more work is needed to remine. - Mainly to mitigate the consequences of fast block generation rate. - Reward smaller mining pools and individual miners for the work. - Do not contribute in updating the state of the system.
+- Miners are rewarded for mining as well as for including uncle blocks. - An uncle is an orphan block in Bitcoin; A valid block that was mined roughly at the same time as of the winning (adopted) block. - By including an uncle, the winning miner gets 2 ETH and 1/8 of the mining rewards.
+The uncle miner gets 7/8 of the mining rewards. (currently a mining reward is 2 ETH for mining amd 1.75 ETH for including an uncle). - A new block can reference up to 2 uncles. - Why to include uncles? - Increase network security, more work is needed to re-mine. - Mainly to mitigate the consequences of the fast block generation rate. - Reward smaller mining pools and individual miners for the work. - Uncles do not contribute in updating the state of the system.